Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 You can experiment by adjusting slightly coarser or finer to improve your brew’s quality and adjust its strength according to personal preference.

-Monitoring the water temperature and brewing time is essential to achieve a perfectly brewed and smooth Moka Pot coffee.
+Monitoring the water temperature and brewing time is essential for a perfectly brewed and smooth coffee.

-Ideally, the water should be heated between 185°F to 195°F to avoid over-extracting your coffee beans, which can result in bitterness.
+Ideally, the water should be heated between 185°F to 195°F to avoid over-extracting your coffee grounds, which can result in bitterness.

-Furthermore, monitoring your brewing time ensures you don’t under or over-extract your coffee.
+Furthermore, monitoring your Moka Pot brewing time ensures you don’t under or over-extract your coffee.

 An ideal brewing time ranges from 2-5 minutes depending on various factors such as grind size and personal preference.